-A recognized postsecondary credential is an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or the Federal government, an associate or baccalaureate degree, or a graduate degree, if reasonable and appropriate.
+A recognized postsecondary credential consists of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or the Federal government, or an associate baccalaureate degree as a graduate degree, if reasonable and appropriate.

 A recognized postsecondary credential is awarded to recognize an individual's attainment of measurable technical or industry/occupational skills necessary to obtain employment or advance within an industry/occupation.
 These technical or industry/occupational skills generally are based on standards developed or endorsed by employers or industry associations.

-This definition does not include certificates awarded by workforce development boards (WDBs) and work readiness certificates.
-Neither certificate is recognized industry-wide and does not document the measurable skills necessary to gain employment or advancement within an occupation.
-Likewise, such certificates must recognize technical or industry/occupational skills for the specific industry/occupation rather than general skills related to safety, hygiene, etc., even if such general skills certificates are broadly required to qualify for entry-level employment or advancement in employment.
+Neither certificates awarded by workforce development boards, nor work readiness certificates, are included in this definition because neither type of certificate documents the measurable technical or industry/occupational skills necessary to gain employment or advance within an occupation.
+Likewise, such certificates must recognize technology or industry/occupational skills for the specific industry/occupation rather than general skills related to safety, hygiene, etc., even if such general skills certificates are broadly required to qualify for entry-level employment or advancement in employment.

 A variety of different public and private entities issue recognized postsecondary credentials.
-Below is a list of the types of organizations and institutions that award recognized postsecondary credentials (not all credentials by these entities meet the definition of recognized postsecondary credential).:
+Below is a list of the types of organizations and institutions that award recognized postsecondary credentials (not all credentials by these entities meet the definition of recognized postsecondary credentials):

-- State educational agency or a State agency responsible for administering vocational and technical education within a State; - Institutions of higher education described in Section 102 of the Higher Education Act (20 USC 1002) are qualified to participate in the student financial assistance programs authorized by Title IV of that Act, including community colleges, proprietary schools, and other higher education institutions eligible to participate in Federal student financial aid programs; - Higher education institutions formally controlled or having been formally sanctioned or chartered by the governing body of an Indian tribe or tribes; - Professional, industry, or employer organization (e.g., National Institute for Automotive Service Excellence certification, National Institute for Metalworking Skills, Inc., Machining Level I credential) or product manufacturer or developer (e.g., recognized Microsoft Information Technology certificates, such as Microsoft Certified IT Professional (MCITP), Certified Novell Engineer, a Sun Certified Java Programmer, etc.) using a valid and reliable assessment of an individual's knowledge, skills, and abilities. - ETA's Office of Apprenticeship or a State Apprenticeship Agency. - A public regulatory agency awards a credential upon an individual's fulfillment of educational, work experience, or skill requirements legally necessary for an individual to use an occupational or professional title or to practice an occupation or profession (e.g., Federal Aviation Administration aviation mechanic license, or a State-licensed asbestos inspector) - The Department of Veterans Affairs approved a program to offer education benefits to veterans and other eligible persons. - Job Corps, which issues certificates for completing career training programs based on industry skills standards and certification requirements
+- State educational agency or a State agency responsible for administering vocational and technical education within a State. - Institutions of higher education described in Section 102 of the Higher Education Act (20 USC 1002) are qualified to participate in the student financial assistance programs authorized by Title IV of that Act.
+This includes community colleges, proprietary schools, and other higher education institutions eligible to participate in Federal student financial aid programs. - Higher education institutions are formally controlled or have been formally sanctioned or chartered by the governing body of an Indian tribe or tribes. - Professional, industry, or employer organization (e.g., National Institute for Automotive Service Excellence certification, National Institute for Metalworking Skills, Inc., Machining Level I credential) or product manufacturer or developer (e.g., recognized Microsoft Information Technology certificates, such as Microsoft Certified IT Professional (MCITP), Certified Novell Engineer, a Sun Certified Java Programmer, etc.) using a valid and reliable assessment of an individual's knowledge, skills, and abilities. - ETA's Office of Apprenticeship or a State Apprenticeship Agency. - The public regulatory agency awards a credential upon an individual's fulfillment of educational, work experience, or skill requirements legally necessary for an individual to use an occupational or professional title or to practice an occupation or profession (e.g., Federal Aviation Administration aviation mechanic license, or a State-licensed asbestos inspector) - Program approved by the Department of Veterans Affairs to offer education benefits to veterans and other eligible persons. - Job Corps, which issues certificates for completing career training programs based on industry skills standards and certification requirements